Vuzix/sdk-speechrecognitionservice/README.md

 # Vuzix Speech Recognition Service SDK

 ## SDK Applicability
-This is an SDK for interacting with Vuzix® smart glasses to enable customized speech input.
+This is an SDK for interacting with VuzixÂ® smart glasses to enable customized speech input.
 It is available to developers writing software for Vuzix products.

 ## Usage Instructions
 This is a repository contains only binary artifacts.
 Although you may downlodad the .jar file directly, it is preferred to download it automatically using the gradle,